 Good Eats: Chicken, pork and vegetable stir fries.
 Sear and roast salmon.
 Grilled shrimp and scallops.
 Use as a salad dressing for citrus salads.

-Perfect Pairs: Pineapple, Tangerine and Blackberry-Ginger Balsamic
+Perfect Pairs: Pineapple, Honey-Ginger or Blackberry-Ginger Balsamic

 Sesame seeds are flat, tiny seeds with a rich, nutty, sweet flavor, which come from a flowering plant of the same name.
 Sesame oil is derived from these seeds and is used widely in Chinese, Japanese, and Korean cooking, and to a lesser extent in South Asian and Southeast Asian cuisines